Updated: Jun 13

 Encyclopedia Britannica - "Wes Montgomery, byname of John Leslie Montgomery, (born March 6, 1923, Indianapolis, Ind., U.S.—died June 15, 1968, Indianapolis), black American jazz guitarist, probably the most influential postwar improviser on his instrument.
 Montgomery began playing guitar in his late teens and played in the Lionel Hampton band in 1948–50 and in Indianapolis during the 1950s, most often with his brothers Buddy (piano, vibes) and Monk (electric bass).
 In California in the late 1950s, he played with them in the Mastersounds and then as the Montgomery Brothers (1960–61).

 Last Summer, I linked up with my friend Lee (@OldChurchesIndy) and we visited Montgomery's Church and got to talk with his family.
 They spoke about the celebrities from around the world that attended Montgomery's funeral here at this church.
-His mother is the one sitting down in the second picture below.

 A lot of Montgomery's music can be found on YouTube, including "Round Midnight", which as been viewed over 5 million times.